 German shepherd temperament

 German shepherds have a partially deserved reputation for attacking suddenly.
 Due to aggressiveness traits passed through bloodlines, undesirable temperaments were handed down from generation to generation.
-Worldwide organizations like The German Shepherd Dog League identified this trait as a tendency for biting out of fear.
+Experts, at one time, identified this trait as a tendency for biting out of fear.

-The training a German shepherd receives is largely responsible for its behavior.
-Sadly, some German shepherds are the victims of abusive owners who keep them as attack dogs, train them poorly and encourage dogs to bite any intruders.
-When these dogs slip their leashes or escape their compounds, they can attack.
-Although German shepherds should only be trained as guard dogs by experts, home obedience training for your puppy is vital for both the dog and the owner's, safety.
+The type of training this breed receives is largely responsible for their behavior.
+Some German shepherds are the victims of abusive owners who keep them as attack dogs, train them poorly, and encourage them to bite.
+When these dogs get an opportunity, they attack.
+German shepherds should only be trained as guard dogs by experts.
+Home obedience training for your pet is vital for both the dog's, and the owner's, safety.

-Exercise, Confinement and Boredom
+Exercise, confinement, and boredom

+There are sometimes news headlines saying "German shepherd kills owner."
 Uneducated owners of German shepherd dogs play a large part in causing attacks.
-As with almost all breeds of dogs, certain natural human behaviors take on completely different meaning from a dog's point of view.
-Examples of this are when people stare directly into a dog's eyes, walk straight up to it, or pet its head with a hand descending from above it.
-Dogs see these gestures as challenges and some German shepherds will attack because of this perceived threat.
+Certain human behaviors take on a different meaning from a dog's point of view.
+For instance, when people stare directly into a dog's eyes, walk straight up to the dog, or pet its head with a hand descending from above.
+Dogs see these gestures as threats, and some will attack.